modelcontextprotocol-community/working-groups/README.md

 The ground rules are intended to facilitate this without being too formal.

-### Participation and Contributions

-Working groups enable diverse participation through multiple contribution channels:

-- Working group artefacts are stored within the Working Group Github Repository.
-- Members are expected to contribute to these repositories asynchronously, allowing for participation regardless of time zone or availability for meetings
-- For synchronous meetings (videoconference or in-person), facilitators commit to present written representations from those who cannot attend (assuming agreement in advance due to circumstances).
-This practice respects different timezones and circumstances, and is offered as a collaborative courtesy rather than a formal service.

 ### Process vs Content

 Working Group activities are separated into two distinct types of discussions: